dnarayanan/powderday/docs/installation.rst

 install everything.
 The plus side is that if it works, it's super easy.
 The downside is that if a package installation fails, you might not catch it because the bash script will go on to the next package.
+This installer assume gnu C and Fortran compilers.

 Something that has worked for a number of users is to download the all-in-one installer, and then copy and paste the instructions for